sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 # `SphinxModuleProxy` Contract Specification

+> This document assumes that you have read the [Sphinx Merkle Tree specification](TODO(end)).
+Please read it before continuing.

-The `SphinxModuleProxy` executes deployments in a Gnosis Safe and verifies that the deployments have been approved by the Gnosis Safe owners.
+The `SphinxModuleProxy` submits transactions in a Gnosis Safe and verifies that the transactions have been approved by the Gnosis Safe owners.
 Each `SphinxModuleProxy` belongs to a single Gnosis Safe.

 A `SphinxModuleProxy` is a minimal, non-upgradeable